World-leading research to strengthen democratic institutions

 Transitioning to life after parliament

-Commissioned by the Parliament of Victoria in conjunction with the Victorian Parliamentary Former Members Association, the Transitioning to Life after Parliament project investigated the experiences of former MPs.
-Our recommendations have changed parliamentary procedures in Australia and internationally.
+Commissioned by the Parliament of Victoria and the Former Members Association, the Transitioning to Life after Parliament (PDF, 3.4MB) project explored former MPs’ experiences, with recommendations that have reformed parliamentary procedures in Australia and abroad.

 Overseeing the overseers